stcorp/harp/doc/operations.rst

 Supported functions:

+    ``area-mask-covers-area(area-mask-file)``
+       Exclude measurements for which no area from the area mask file covers the measurement area completely.

+    ``area-mask-covers-point(area-mask-file)``
+        Exclude measurements for which no area from the area mask file contains the measurement location.

+    ``area-mask-intersects-area(area-mask-file, minimum-overlap-percentage)``
+       Exclude measurements for which no area from the area mask file overlaps at least the specified percentage of the measurement area.

     ``collocate-left(collocation-result-file)``
         Apply the specified collocation result file as an index filter assuming the product is part of dataset A.